croeer/table2csv/README.md

 # table2csv
 A simple command line tool to export tables from MS Access mdb/accdb databases to csv files.

+For each exported table a csv-file with the corresponding name is created.

 ## Usage
 ```
   -f, --file         Required.
 Input database to be processed.